jairo0ff/jairo0ff/README.md

 ### 👨‍💻 About Me :

+- 👤 19 years old, living in Argentina

 - 👤 You can find me sometimes on discord

 - 👤 I program as a hobby and I study it